-- 10.2.
+10.2.
 Auditors shall possess personal attributes to enable them to act following principles of auditing stated in ISO 19011.
-Auditors shall exhibit professional behavior during the performance of audit activities, including being: - 10.2.1. ethical, i.e. fair, truthful, sincere, honest, and discreet; - 10.2.2. open-minded, i.e. willing to consider alternative ideas or points of view; - 10.2.3. diplomatic, i.e. tactful in dealing with people; - 10.2.4. observant, i.e. actively aware of physical surroundings and activities; - 10.2.5. perceptive, i.e. aware of and able to understand situations; - 10.2.6. versatile, i.e. adjusts readily to different situations; - 10.2.7. tenacious, i.e. persistent and focused on achieving objectives; - 10.2.8. decisive, i.e. reach timely conclusions based on logical reasoning and analysis; - 10.2.9. self-reliant, i.e. acts and functions independently while interacting effectively with others. - 10.2.10. firm, i.e. able to act with fortitude; acts responsibly and ethically, even though these actions may not always be popular and may sometimes result in disagreement or confrontation; - 10.2.11. open to improvement, i.e. willing to learn from situations; - 10.2.12. culturally sensitive, i.e. observes and respectful to the culture of the auditee; - 10.2.13. collaborative, i.e. interacts effectively with others, including members of the audit team and auditee's staff
+Auditors shall exhibit professional behavior during the performance of audit activities, including being:

+10.2.1.
+Ethical Fair, truthful, sincere, honest, and discreet; 10.2.2.
+Open-Minded Willing to consider alternative ideas or points of view; 10.2.3.
+Diplomatic Tactful in dealing with people; 10.2.4.
+Observant Actively aware of physical surroundings and activities; 10.2.5.
+Perceptive Aware of and able to understand situations; 10.2.6.
+Versatile Adjusts readily to different situations; 10.2.7.
+Tenacious Persistent and focused on achieving objectives; 10.2.8.
+Decisive Reach timely conclusions based on logical reasoning and analysis; 10.2.9.
+Self-reliant Acts and functions independently while interacting effectively with others; 10.2.10.
+Firm Able to act with fortitude; acts responsibly and ethically, even though these actions may not always be popular and may sometimes result in disagreement or confrontation; 10.2.11.
+Open to Improvement Willing to learn from situations;

+10.2.12.
+Culturally Sensitive Observes and respectful to the culture of the auditee; and 10.2.13.
+Collaborative Interacts effectively with others, including members of the audit team and auditee's staff.

-Knowledge and skills
+Knowledge and Skills

 - 10.3.
-Generic Knowledge for auditing: - 10.3.1.
+Generic knowledge for auditing: - 10.3.1.
 Knowledge of audit principles, practices and techniques.
 Auditors shall have knowledge of generic audit principles, practices and techniques, as specified in this manual sufficient to conduct certification audits and to evaluate internal audit processes. - 10.3.2.
 Knowledge of the Certification Body's process.
-Auditors shall have knowledge of a Certification Body's process sufficient to perform in accordance with the Certification Body's certification process.
+Auditors shall have knowledge of a Certification Body's process sufficient to perform in accordance with the Certification Body's certification process. - 10.3.3.

-- 10.3.3.
 Communication skills appropriate to all levels within the client organization.
 Auditors shall be capable of communicating effectively with persons at any level of an organization using appropriate terminology and expressions. - 10.3.4.
 Note-taking and report-writing skills.
 Auditors shall be capable of reading and writing with sufficient speed, accuracy and comprehension to record, take notes, and effectively communicate audit findings and conclusions. - 10.3.5.
 Presentation skills.
 Auditors shall be capable of clearly presenting audit findings and conclusions. - 10.3.6.
 Interviewing skills.
 Auditors shall be capable of interviewing to obtain relevant information by asking open-ended, well-formulated questions and listening to understand and evaluate the answers. - 10.3.7.
 Audit-management skills.
 Auditors shall be capable of conducting and managing an audit to achieve the audit objectives within the agreed timeframe. - 10.4.
 Specific knowledge of sustainability: - 10.4.1.
 Auditors shall have knowledge of the terminology, practices and processes common to sustainability sufficient to understand the context of the client's operations, including: - 10.4.1.1.
 Sustainability terminology; - 10.4.1.2.
 Aspect and impacts of sustainability; - 10.4.1.3.
 Ability to interpret laws and regulations; - 10.4.1.4.
-Techniques for identification and evaluation of sustainability aspects and impacts and their sustainability significance; and - 10.4.1.5.
+Techniques for identification and evaluation of sustainability aspects and impacts and their sustainability significance; - 10.4.1.5.
 Needs, expectations and concerns of the local community, workforce and other relevant stakeholders, including heritage, cultural customs and religious sensitivities; and - 10.4.1.6.
 Social, environmental, economic and political context in which the client operates.